pauluswi/batavia/README.md

 | `94` | Duplicate Transaction  | A request with the same `Idempotency-Key` has already been processed.       |
 | `96` | System Error           | An unexpected internal error occurred.
 Check logs for more details.         |

+## ⚠️ Disclaimer

+- This project is a portfolio showcase only.
+- It does not represent any real bank system or proprietary implementation.
+- Business rules and data structures are simplified and anonymized to respect NDA obligations.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.